anandkanav92/NOTES/concepts.md

 # Multi-Fidelity
 `Why`
 - with the onset of complex algorithms and huge datasets, it has become expensive to compute black box evaluation(since they need to run complete training)
-- Training easily exceed
+- Training exceeds several hours or even days.
+`How`
+- search for good configurations on smaller subset of data
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MzM0MDUzNzYsMTg4MzgzNzk5OSwtND
+eyJoaXN0b3J5IjpbLTE5NjgyNzI1ODMsMTg4MzgzNzk5OSwtND
 E3NTk5NjAsLTM4MTM3NTYyNSw1NDg1OTkzMjksODgyNzU4NTUy
 XX0=
 -->